Rail transport in Lithuania: History

 In 1851, the government of the Russian Empire decided to build the Saint Petersburg–Warsaw railway.
 The construction of the railway in Lithuania began in 1859 and the line included Daugavpils–Vilnius–Grodno and Lentvaris–Kaunas–Virbalis sections which were completed in 1862.
 The first train arrived from Daugavpils (in Latvia) to Vilnius on 17 September 1860.
-However, the first commercial operation began between Kaunas temporary station on the left bank of the river Nemunas and Eydtkuhnen in East Prussia on 11 April 1861.
+However, the first commercial operation began between Kaunas temporary station on the left bank of the river Nemunas and in East Prussia on 11 April 1861.
 Initially, there were 21 Lithuanian stations.
 Building of the railway required different engineering solutions, including the construction of Kaunas Railway Tunnel and Paneriai Tunnel.
 The greatest expansion of the railway happened during 1857–1914 when nearly two thirds of the network, used at the end of 20th century, was constructed.
 The railway construction had a significant impact to the economic development of the region.

 When the Imperial German Army occupied Lithuania in 1915, the railway became the main way to supply food and ammunition for the German army.
 During this time, Germans replaced a lot of the 1524 mm gauge railways track with the 1435 mm standard gauge.
 In various parts of the country, the German army also constructed 600 mm gauge tracks.
 Lithuanian independence was restored in 1918 and the Lithuanian government concluded an agreement with Germany on 4 July 1919 on the handover of the railway assets to the Ministry of Transport.
 During the years after World War I, Lithuanian Railways reconstructed the tracks, connecting them into a complete network.
-In 1923 the Klaipėda region was reunited with Lithuania and the port of Klaipėda became a part of the Lithuanian railway system.
+In 1923, the Klaipėda region became part of the restored Lithuanian state, so the port of Klaipėda became a part of the Lithuanian railway system.
 The interwar period was marked by the expansion of the narrow gauge railways which contributed to the economic development of the rural areas, especially in the north-eastern Lithuania.